ThingSet/thingset.github.io/docs/spec/v0.6/data_model/structure.md

+---
+title: "Structure"
+---

 # Data Structure

+The accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
+The data can be accessed using the protocol functions described in [separate chapter](../protocol/functions.md).
+This chapter will only explain the device data structure itself.

+## Hierarchy

-All accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-The nodes in the tree structure are called **data objects** and correspond to the JSON object definition.
+All nodes in the tree structure are called **data objects** and correspond to the JSON object definition.

-Inner nodes in the structure are used to define the hierarchical structure of the data.
+Inner nodes in the structure, called **groups**, are used to define the hierarchy of the data.

 Actual data is stored in leaf nodes, called **data items**.
 The data items can contain any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.

-## Names and IDs
+Data items can contain simple values (numbers, strings and booleans) or arrays of simple values.

+**Subsets** and **records** are special kinds of arrays arrays explained further down below.

+## Naming Conventions

-Each data object in the tree is identified by a numeric ID and a name.
-The ID can be chosen by the firmware developer.
-The name is a short case-sensitive ASCII string containing only alphanumeric characters and underscores without any whitespace characters.
+The name of a data object is a short case-sensitive ASCII string containing only alphanumeric characters and underscores without any whitespace characters.

-An underscore as the first character is used to identify so-called **overlays** which are sections of data used to store additional information for original data objects, e.g. metadata, min/max values or configuration of report intervals.
+An underscore as the first character is used to identify [overlays](overlays.md), which are sections of data used to store additional information for original data objects, e.g. metadata, min/max values or configuration of report intervals.

 If used in the middle of an item name, an underscore separates the description of the item and the unit (also see below).
 No additional underscores are allowed in the name.

 By convention, data items (leaf nodes) use [lower camel case](https://en.wikipedia.org/wiki/Camel_case) for their names where the first character is a prefix as defined below.
-Inner objects to define the hierachy of the data as well as records (see below) use upper camel case names.
+Groups as well as records use upper camel case names.

-The IDs must be unique per device.
-However, there may be multiple data items with the same name if they are located in different paths in the data hierarchy.

-The IDs are used to access data objects in the binary protocol mode for reduced message size.
-They can also be used in the firmware to define the relations in the data structure.
-For all interactions with users and in the text-based mode, only the object names and paths are used.

-Data object IDs are stored as unsigned integers.
-The firmware developer should assign the lowest IDs to the most used data objects, as they consume less bytes during transfer (see CBOR representation of unsigned integers).

-### Item type prefixes
+### Data Items

 Each data item is prefixed with a single character to identify its type according to below tables.

-#### Normal items

 | Prefix | Read  | Write | TSDB  | Description                                                 |
 |--------|-------|-------|-------|-------------------------------------------------------------|